Ashtanga Yoga Practice: A Journey to Physical, Mental, and Spiritual Well-Being

 In Led Classes, the teacher provides verbal cues, physical adjustments, and modifications as needed.
 This guidance helps students to refine their technique, deepen their understanding of the practice, and avoid injuries.

-READ: Awaken Your Body and Mind: The Ultimate Guide to Breathing Technique Yoga
+READ: Unlock Flexibility and Balance: The Ultimate Guide to Standing Split Yoga

 Led Classes are a valuable complement to Mysore Style practice, offering a different perspective and experience of the Ashtanga sequence.
 They provide a supportive and structured environment for learning the practice, and they foster a sense of community and shared growth among students.